Einhornhool/100-days-of-code/r1-log.md

 ### R1D27
 Finally used the fCC community to find a solution to my problem with the random quote machine and solved it.
 Now I'm fighting with the Twitter share button.

+### R1D28
+Random Quote Machine: Twitter share button still a problem.
+Can't get it to work and solutions of other people didn't work either.
+Found out you can do projects on github.
+That's awesome, I need to learn about that.